MaTestLab > ASTM Methods > ASTM E8/E8M Standard Test Methods for Tension Testing of Metallic Materials

 ASTM E8/E8M Standard Test Methods for Tension Testing of Metallic Materials

 ASTM E8 is a test method that determines yield strength, yield point elongation, tensile strength, elongation, and reduction of the area by tension testing of metallic materials at room temperature.
 Tensile testing by ASTM E8 test method determines the ductility and strength of different metals undergoing uniaxial tensile stresses.
 This information is important for alloy development, product design, quality control, and metal comparison.
-Read more about ASTM E8/E8 Standard Test Methods for Tension Testing of Metallic Materials
+This specification is used to guarantee the uniformity and comparability of test results produced in different laboratories and industries by specifying the careful geometry of the specimen, testing conditions, and methods of calculation.
+The standard is widely applied to metals in bar, plate, wire, sheet, and structural forms.
+It is used as a foundation for material qualification, design, and quality assurance in the manufacturing and engineering industries.

 GET STARTED